-A comparison of water levels with annual precipitation indicates that the area wells may be exhibiting long-term fluctuations that correspond to precipitation, with a lag of approximately four years.
+A comparison of water levels with annual precipitation indicates that the area wells exhibit longterm fluctuations that correspond to precipitation, with variable lag-times between changes in precipitation and changes in water levels.

 The water-level data that IDWR collects indicate a declining resource.
 However, the spatial coverage of the wells is generally limited to the central part of the basin.
 To adequately characterize the water resources, it is recommended that additional water-level data be collected in the northern, eastern and south-central basin.
 Furthermore, it is recommended that surface-water data be collected at four inflow, and two outflow sites.